Standard C++ Modules

 How to produce BMIs

-Similar to named modules, we could use --precompile to produce the BMI.
-But we need to specify that the input file is a header by -xc++-system-header or -xc++-user-header.
+Similar to named modules, --precompile can be used to produce a BMI.
+However, that requires specifying that the input file is a header by using -xc++-system-header or -xc++-user-header.

 // foo.h